 Grade Description Quality Points

 A+ 4.0

 А superior 4.0

 A- 3.75

 B+ 3.25

 В above average 3.0

 B- 2.75

 C+ 2.25

 С average 2.0

 C- 1.75

 D+ 1.25

 D below average 1.0

 F failing 0.0

-Ι incomplete This grade is assigned in case a candidate is doing satisfactory work but for some reason beyond the candidate's control has been unable to complete the work during that term.
+I incomplete This grade is assigned in case a candidate is doing satisfactory work but for some reason beyond the candidate's control has been unable to complete the work during that term.

 Р pass

 NC no credit or no n-credit

-W to With of standing in t udent who chooses to withdraw from a class on or before the "Last Day adraw with a W" will receive a W on his or her official transcript, regardless he class.
-The "Last Day to Withdraw with a W" will normally occur two the last day of classes.
+W withdrawn A student who chooses to withdraw from a class on or before the "Last Day to Withdraw with a W" will receive a W on his or her official transcript, regardle of standing in the class.
+The "Last Day to Withdraw with a W" will normally occur two weeks prior to the last day of classes.